denoland/docs/README.md

 ### Adding an example

-To add an example, create a file in the `by-example` directory.
+To add an example, create a file in the `examples` directory.
 The file name should be a short description of the example (in kebab case) and the contents should be the code for the example.
 The file should be in the `.ts` format.
 The file should start with a JSDoc style multi line comment that describes the